Luisru9/holbertonschool-printf/README.md

- printf Group Projects printf - formatted output conversion #include "main.h" int _printf(const char format , ...);
+ Printf Group Projects  - formatted output conversion #include "main.h" int _printf(const char format , ...);

 Description The _printf() function produce output according to a format as described below.
 Also, write output to stdout, the standard output stream.
 The _printf() function write the output under the control of a format string that specifies how subsequent arguments (or arguments accessed via the variable-length argument facilities of stdarg(3) are converted for output.